girikgarg8/Airline-Booking-System/Notes.md

 To undo the seed, we can execute `npx sequelize db:seed:undo:all`.
 In this case, the down() method of the seeder will be executed.

 In order to setup the association between the Cities and Airport Model, we use `npx sequelize migration:generate --name update-city-airport-association`.
 We add the foreign key constraint, both at the database level (migrations) and JavaScript level (models).

+While implementing the CRUD APIs for Flight, we need to be little careful: because the API to create or delete a flight shouldn't be exposed to the end user, they should only be exposed to the admin.
+We'll be taking care of this later in the authentication and authorization part.
+Also, the read APIs would be based upon some filter conditions like destination Airport, source Airport etc.